deepakmurf2024/murf-python-sdk/README.md

 ## Contributing

 We welcome contributions to enhance the Murf Python SDK.
 Please note that this library is generated programmatically, so direct modifications may be overwritten.
 We suggest opening an issue first to discuss your ideas or improvements.
 Contributions to the documentation are especially appreciated!
-For any support connect support@murf.ai
+For any support queries email to support@murf.ai

 ---